oilandsugar/ritual-dust/content/music/mixing.md

 #### Compression

+Compression turns down the volume of a track every time the sound exceed a certain level (threshold) The ratio is the amount that is turned down.
+For example, threshold at -16db and ratio at 2:1, every time the sound goes over -16db, the extra volume is gonna be reduced by half.
+The Attack sets amount of time after threshold is exceeded for the compression to happen.
+The release is how long it takes after compression has happened before volume gets back to it’s initial level.
+And finally, makeup gain compensates for the loss of volume after compression.

+Compression ratios:
+- 2:1 gentle
+- 4:1 standard
+- 8:1 aggressive
+- 20:1 limiting

 Use compression to make sounds / tracks more even in volume over time (starting with -20db of compression is a good start) and then play around with different ratios.
 If a song has a lot of little sounds on different track for a section and they should be mixed in a similar way, grouping them and then compressing the group is a good way to get started with that.

 Parallel compression, to keep the original dynamics of the sound in addition to a more punchy compressed version, can be combined with full wet compression on a same track depending on the effect desired.